Iconic Ads: Luna – Chal Meri

 The campaign, was a watershed as it led to the 90s wave of advertising that used the local language and idiom to communicate a brand message.

-The 50cc moped Luna became a winner in the 70s.
-Launched by the Firodias, the cross between a cycle and motorcycle was targeted at the middle class – men and women
+The 50-cc moped Luna became a winner in the 1970s.
+Launched by the Firodias, the cross between a bicycle and motorcycle was targeted at the middle class—men and women

-The Luna was light but tough vehicle that handled the accident-prone potholed roads, dust & adulterated petrol
+The Luna was a light but tough vehicle that handled accident-prone potholed roads, dust & adulterated petrol.

 Actresses like Shabana Azmi and Smita Patil were used in advertisements.
-Luna was also given out by Firodia during cricket matches and at schools.
+Firodia also gave out Luna during cricket matches and at schools.
 He presented the moped to the “Man of the Match” winners in major domestic cricket tournaments.

 Firodia believed it was time to take the next step.
 He wanted a campaign that was not gender or caste-based and should be able to communicate with any person in any region of the country.

-At the presentation, Piyush presented the 3 ideas to Arun Firodia.
-Arun had a deadpan expression and looked as if he did not like any.
-After the third script, Firodia removed a toothpick he was biting and said while breaking into peals of laughter ‘Teeno Bana Dijiye’!
+At the presentation, Piyush presented the three ideas to Arun Firodia.
+Arun looked deadpan and looked like he did not like anyone.
+After the third script, Firodia removed a toothpick he was biting and said while breaking into peals of laughter, ‘Teeno Bana Dijiye’!
 Talk about the client pulling a prank.

-Luna’s campaign had characters such as Ram Murari, a government employee, saddled with work; Deepak Seth rushing to meet his girlfriend; and Radha, a medical student.
-All had a big problem – being late.
+Luna’s campaign had characters like Ram Murari, a government employee saddled with work; Deepak Seth, rushing to meet his girlfriend; and Radha, a medical student.
+All had a big problem: being late.
 Luna showed how these characters could achieve their dreams with a little help from the moped.
-Interestingly it focused on the ordinary Indians who were in the process of moving up in life.
+Interestingly, it focused on ordinary Indians who were in the process of moving up in life.

 ‘Chal Meri Luna‘ & ‘Safalta ki Sawari, Luna’ became popular taglines.
 And showcased its uniqueness “Luna karti pucca vaada, kharcha Kam, mazbooti zyada.”

-The films were done by Dilip Ghosh.
-And the line Chal Meri Luna was inspired by the popular children’s song Chal Mere Ghode Tick Tick Tick from the 1959 movie Chirag Kahan Roshni Kahan
+Dilip Ghosh was the filmmaker.
+And the line Chal Meri Luna was inspired by the popular children’s song Chal Mere Ghode Tick Tick Tick from the 1959 movie Chirag Kahan Roshni Kahan.
+Piyush remembered the line and changed it accordingly.

 The campaign, was a watershed as it led to the 90s wave of advertising that used the local language and idiom to communicate a brand message.